Malachiain/gatsby-novel-blog/src/pages/index.md

     particular places where you think a correction or improvement is in order.
     Just email me at davidlumsden49@gmail.com.
 Thank you for reading.
 I wonder what happens next to Inka.
+bookOne:
+  title: Death in the University of South Auckland
+  url: /chapters
+  description: >
+    Description of a "Death in the University of South Auckland"
+bookTwo:
+  title: Book two
+  url: /book-two
+  description: >
+    Description of "Book two"
 ---